schneems/implement_ruby_hash_syntax_with_parslet_example/README.md

 end
 ```

 While we understand `spaces?` and `str(',')`, what is this `>>` operator doing?
 I don't know the term for it, but I mentally named it "and then".
 I read this rule as "Match spaces (if there are any), and then explicitly match a string of ',' and then match spaces (if there are any)".
-Now that we have a rule, lets make sure our tests pass:
+Now that we have a rule, let's make sure our tests pass:

 ```
 Finished in 0.001970s, 1015.2284 runs/s, 1015.2284 assertions/s.